 Here are three simple steps to remove your device safely.
 You can use any of the steps that work well for you.

-Once you encounter a “problem ejecting mass storage device” error, the first thing you should is to check to see if there are any files or programs still running.
-Be certain that you have closed the files or programs on your storage device.
+Once you encounter a "problem ejecting mass storage device" error, the first thing you should is to check to see if there are any files or programs still running.
+Be certain that you have closed the files or programs on your storage device, for that makes windows won't eject USB drive.

 Check the Taskbar to see if there are any programs running or open files.
 Pay close attention to combined task buttons as they may be hiding an open file that you may not be aware of.